Decades of anti-drug campaigning have made us believe that marijuana is the devil…

 But did you know it can also calm down your blood pressure?

-A study done all the way back in 1979 found that THC caused a greater and longer-lasting decrease of arterial blood pressure in hypertensive subjects compared to persons with a normal blood pressure.
+A study done all the way back in 1979 found that THC caused a greater and longer-lasting decrease of arterial blood pressure in hypertensive subjects compared to persons with normal blood pressure.

 22. Marijuana can reduce anxiety